A Review of My Experience with the

 d) around 45 days to expiration to "give yourself time to be right" (meaning if a trade goes bad it will have time to turn around)

-2 - Manage winners, not losers, meaning if you get a decent profit (50% to 75% of max profit) close the trade but give losers time to turn around.
+2 - While most trading books advise you to let your winners run and manage your losers, TastyTrade's research shows you should do just the opposite.
+Manage winners, not losers, meaning if you get a decent profit (50% to 75% of max profit) close the trade but give losers time to turn around (which is why you choose around 45 days to expiration).

-Even with all the help and reduced commissions and free platforms don't expect results any time soon.
-It takes years to find your trading style, to find what strategies and what underlyings work best for you.
+Even with all of the videos and the reduced commissions and the free trading platforms don't expect to be a successful trader any time soon.
+Those are just tools and just as it takes a craftsman years to learn how to get the most from his tools it takes years to find your trading style, to find what strategies and what underlyings work best for you.
 Be patient and trade and try different strategies and trade and try different underlyings and trade and trade and trade.
-Learn the strategies, learn how the different underlyings (indexs vs. ETFs vs. stocks) act.
-It can get very disheartening at times, especially when the markets insist on moving in one direction for long periods of time, but hang in there and one day light bulbs will start to come on and things will start clicking and markets will start flattening and you'll start to consistently make money.
+Learn how the different options strategies act under different market conditions and see how the different underlyings (indexs vs. ETFs vs. stocks) react to different market forces.
+It can get very disheartening at times, especially when the markets insist on moving up for long periods of time as they have been, but hang in there and, very slowly, light bulbs will start to come on and things will start clicking and markets will start flattening and you'll start to make money on a more consistent basis.

 The Best Trading Book

-Trading In The Zone was recommended during one of the free Investools workshop and it was probably the most valuable piece of information I gained by attending.
+Trading In The Zone was recommended by one of the presenters during one of the free Investools workshops and it was probably the most valuable piece of information I gained by attending.
 It is the best trading book I've ever read.
 It isn't about strategy selection or chosing underlyings or analyzing charts or anything else you find in 99% of the books on trading.
 It's about how our preconceived notions and the behaviors we were raised with can actually sabotage our success as traders.
 It will help you see why you're making the mistakes you're making.
-It will help you see the markets in new perspective, a prespective every trader needs in order to succeed.
+It will help you see the markets from new perspective, a prespective every trader needs in order to succeed.
+There's a reason it's still one of the most highly-ranked trading books on Amazon even though it was released 14 yearsago.

 Here's a few helpful educational links I've found: